Betterment has been pushing the boundaries of online investing since Jon Stein and Eli Broverman founded the company in 2008.

 Betterment Everyday accounts have several advantages that you don’t get from online investment platforms.
 You even get FDIC insurance that protects you from serious financial loss.

-Some of the top benefits of opening a Betterment Savings account include:
+Some of the top benefits of opening a Betterment Cash Reserve account include:

 - FDIC insurance up to $1 million